 How realistic are market expectations for the upcoming release?
 Let’s look at a few leading indicators for clues:

 According to ANZ, job advertisements fell by 0.7% in February after rising by 3.2% in January.
 This translates to an annualized rate of 6.9%, down from the previous month’s 7.1% rate.
 Trend growth has also eased to 0.4%, which is lower than the 8-month average of 0.6%.

 Australian Industry Group (AIG)’s Performance of Services Index (PSI) report also wasn’t feeling the love, as it fell 5.5 points to 49.0 for the month.
-That’s contractionary territory, yo!
-Apparently, only one of the five sub-indices have expanded, with employment dipping 4.6 points to 49.2.
+That’s a contractionary territory, yo!
+Apparently, only one of the five sub-indices has expanded, with employment dipping 4.6 points to 49.2.